 All of these points to the necessity to address dental issues before they can undermine the immune system and lead to a variety of diseases.
 According to Pamela McClain, DDS, President of the American Academy of Periodontology, “your body can affect your mouth, and likewise your mouth can affect your body.”
 She stresses the dangers of delaying dental problems, and advises people to get treated promptly, before dental problems “start to affect our overall health.”
 Dr. Nathan Laughry, who administers three dental clinics, reminds his patients that “whatever your dental needs are today, they are less than what your dental needs will be likely to be in the future, if untreated.”

 It is remarkable that the link between delaying dental work and immune health is so low on the public’s radar.
-And yet a recent CDC report shows the prevalence of periodontitis in the US: Almost 50% of adults aged 30 years and older have some form of periodontal disease, and over 70% of adults aged 65 or older have periodontal disease.
+And yet a recent CDC report shows the prevalence of periodontists in the U.S.: Almost 50% of adults aged 30 years and older have some form of periodontal disease, and over 70% of adults aged 65 or older have periodontal disease.
 Many people go months, and even years, without attending to dental problems, which almost always continue to deteriorate over time.
 Why do people wait with so much at risk?

 Two reasons come to mind.
 The first is the general avoidance of dental visits because of the concern for pain.
-Despite the fact that dental work has never been more pain-free and techniques to address dental problems are more advanced every year, people live with the discomfort of dental problems rather than risk discomfort in the dentist chair.
+Despite the fact that dental care has never been more pain-free and techniques to address dental problems are more advanced every year, people live with the discomfort of dental problems rather than risk discomfort in the dentist chair.
 But a much deeper problem is the cost of dental care.
-According to a recent poll by the research firm ORC International, over a third of people needing dental work will delay a dental visit due to financial constraints.
+According to a recent poll by the research firm ORC International, over a third of people needing dental treatment will delay a dental visit due to financial constraints.

 Delaying Dental Care Because of the Cost

 Heeter says her clients save up to 80% on dental services, and the company takes time to carefully evaluate the clinics they use.
-“We have a four step evaluation process, including site visits to the clinic and follow-up with our clients, to assure the quality of the dental work being done,” continues Heeter.
+“We have a four step evaluation process, including site visits to the clinic and follow-up with our clients, to assure the quality of the dental care being done,” continues Heeter.
 “People don’t need to put off needed dental care because of the cost.”
 With over $100 billion spent on dental care in the latest figures from the Health Policy Institute, that is good news.

 Oral Health: A Critical Element in Immune Health

 Since there is an alternative to putting off dental care because of cost, addressing oral health should be an important part of keeping your immune system strong.
 As we’ve learned, ignoring dental well-being can have significant consequences on a healthy immune system, and can be a risk factor for a variety of diseases.
-Follow the guidelines we all are familiar with—exercise, good diet, adequate rest—but help keep your immune system ramped up with good home dental care practices and professional dental care as well.
+Follow the guidelines we all are familiar with—exercise, good diet, adequate rest—but help keep your immune system revved up with good home dental care practices and professional dental care as well.
 With cross-border dental services so affordable today, there is finally a way to do that without spending thousands of dollars to keep your mouth healthy, and your immune system resilient.